 Maintenance

 In December, 2008, Siskiyou County transferred responsibility for the Court’s space in the Siskiyou County Courthouse located in Yreka to the State of California.
-At the same time, the County transferred ownership of the Dorris Courthouse to the State of California, and leased the County’s space in the Happy Camp facility.
+At the same time, the County transferred ownership of the Dorris Courthouse to the State of California.

 For the Courthouse in Yreka, by terms of the transfer agreement the County performs maintenance services to the Court on an hourly rate basis from requests the Court submits on Computer Aided Facility Management (CAFM) forms for services.

-As a result, the County may no longer charge the Court for any costs on its Cost Allocation Plan for maintenance performed at the Courthouse in Yreka, the Dorris Courthouse, or the Happy Camp facility, that is covered by those Agreements.
+As a result, the County may no longer charge the Court for any costs on its Cost Allocation Plan for maintenance performed at the Courthouse in Yreka or the Dorris Courthouse.

 Furniture, Furnishings and Equipment.